-Jonathan is a managing member of Glass Jacobson.
-As a Certified Public Accountant (CPA), he has broad and varied experience with more than 35 years in financial management advising institutional investors, plan sponsors, high net worth individuals and other profit and not-for -profit enterprises.
-He has extensive wealth management experience advising senior executives, high net worth individuals and their families.
-Jonathan’s other major service areas include advising plan trustees and sponsors on compliance and fiduciary conduct for institutional investment portfolios, general asset allocation, and asset management.
+Jon is a managing member of Glass Jacobson.
+With more than 35 years of experience in financial management, he has broad and varied experience advising institutional investors, plan sponsors, high net worth individuals and other profit and not-for -profit enterprises.
+Jon has extensive wealth management experience advising senior executives and high net worth individuals and their families.
+Jon’s expertise includes advising plan trustees and sponsors on compliance and fiduciary conduct for institutional investment portfolios, general asset allocation, and asset management.

-Jonathan received his undergraduate degree in accounting from Marshall University.
-Jonathan has earned the Personal Financial Specialist (PFS) designation from the American Institute of CPAs, the Certified Investment Management Analyst (CIMA®) designation from the Investment Management Consultants Association, the Accredited Investment Fiduciary (AIF®) designation from the Center for Fiduciary Studies, and the Chartered Mutual Fund Counselor (CMFC®) designation from the Institute of Wealth Management.
+Jon received his undergraduate degree in accounting from Marshall University.
+He is a certified public accountant (CPA) and registered investment advisor representative.
+Jon earned the personal financial specialist (PFS) designation from the American Institute of CPAs, the certified investment management analyst (CIMA®) designation from the Investment Management Consultants Association, the accredited investment fiduciary (AIF®) designation from the Center for Fiduciary Studies, and the chartered mutual fund counselor (CMFC®) designation from the Institute of Wealth Management.

-Jonathan is active with the Baltimore Area Council of the Boy Scouts of America, serving on its executive board and numerous committees.
-An Eagle Scout himself, Jonathan believes in building a stronger community to improve the lives of Baltimore’s citizens.
-In November 2010, Jonathan was awarded the prestigious “Eagle to Eagle” award.
+Jon is active with the Baltimore Area Council of the Boy Scouts of America, serving on its executive board and numerous committees.
+An Eagle Scout himself, Jon believes in building a stronger community to improve the lives of Baltimore’s citizens.
+In November 2010, Jon was awarded the prestigious “Eagle to Eagle Award.”
 The award is given to an adult Eagle Scout for demonstrating leadership and being a role model.
-Additionally, he has worked on nine Habitat for Humanity homes in Baltimore and assisted with home renovations in Mississippi after Hurricane Katrina.
+Additionally, Jon has worked on nine Habitat for Humanity homes in Baltimore and assisted with home renovations in Mississippi after Hurricane Katrina.